cezarbajenaru/eks-course/EKS&Kubernetes.md

 After VPC and EKS is running:

+EBS CSI Driver

+Accesing AWS services from Kubernetes pord is nothing but EKS pod Identity There isn’t a single Terraform Registry module that wraps the EBS CSI driver setup (IAM role + EKS addon) in one go.
+A module would add little value.
+Modules are tools, not requirements.
+Use them when they add value; otherwise, use resource blocks directly.

 EBS CSI Driver for EFS or EBS volumes to talk to EKS and store pod data.
 Elastic block container is an empty storage ( has not operating system ar anything on it) that acts as a Persisten Volume Storage for the data in the pods.
 Even if the pods fail, the EBS block si remounted on new pods and reconnects the data.